Ford Motor Company’s Mission Statement & Vision Statement: An Analysis

 3. Designing smart vehicles for a smart world

-The vision statement’s first component (worldwide scale) is a specification of Ford’s target market, which is the global market for automobiles.
+Ford’s focus on smart vehicles is pertinent to current market conditions and customers’ preferences.
+The company aims to maximize its profitability and relevance to the market, where more efficient technologies are preferred.
+The corporate vision statement’s first component (worldwide scale) is a specification of Ford’s target market, which is the global market for automobiles.
 On the other hand, through the second component, the corporate vision pertains to corporate or brand image, which influences the attractiveness and profitability of the company’s automobiles.
 For example, customers’ confidence in and preference for Ford electric cars depend on how these vehicles’ brand value is perceived.
-In relation, the corporate vision statement indicates that the corporation is focused on smart vehicles.
+Also, the corporate vision statement indicates that the corporation is focused on smart vehicles.
 This focus implies a strategic response to the industry’s electric car trend, as discussed in the PESTEL/PESTLE analysis of Ford Motor Company.
 Thus, the corporate vision statement ensures that the company is abreast of the latest technologies suited to current market trends.

-Summary & Recommendations – Ford’s Corporate Mission and Corporate Vision
+Summary & Recommendations – Ford’s Mission and Vision

-Corporate Mission Statement.
-Ford Motor Company’s corporate mission statement is brief and a general description of the business.
+Mission Statement.
+Ford’s mission statement is brief and a general description of the business.
 For example, the corporate mission focuses on making accessible and affordable mobility, inclusive of automobiles.
 The general term, “mobility,” is indicative of Ford’s future product development, which could include mobility technologies other than automobiles.
-The company could develop personal flying vehicles, and new mobility products for transporting small parcels.
-Overall, the corporate mission statement is descriptive enough to guide strategic management in terms of what Ford’s business does and should do, and aligns with the corporate vision statement.
-A recommendation is to improve the corporate mission by including information about the company’s target markets, customers, mobility technologies, and business philosophy and values as an automotive enterprise.
-It is notable that the corporate mission statement’s focus on improving people’s lives relates to Ford Motor Company’s corporate social responsibility strategy and stakeholder management, in terms of business contributions to societal improvement.
+The company could develop personal flying vehicles and new mobility products for transporting small parcels.
+Overall, the corporate mission statement is descriptive enough to guide strategic management in terms of what Ford’s business does and should do, and to align with the corporate vision statement.
+A recommendation is to improve the corporate mission by including information about the company’s target markets, customers, mobility technologies, and business philosophy and values.
+It is notable that the corporate mission statement’s focus on improving people’s lives relates to Ford’s corporate social responsibility strategy and stakeholder management, in terms of business contributions to societal improvement.

-Corporate Vision Statement.
-Ford Motor Company’s vision statement is concise, future-oriented, and inspirational, while describing the business as a developer of smart vehicles.
+Vision Statement.
+Ford’s vision statement is concise, future-oriented, and inspirational, while describing the business as a developer of smart vehicles.
 The vision statement’s specification of smart vehicles complements the corporate mission statement by providing a more detailed picture of what the company does.
 Also, Ford’s corporate vision is challenging and abstract enough to drive the business organization toward high performance.
-To achieve this corporate vision’s aim of becoming the world’s most trusted company, it is essential to strengthen the enterprise through enhancement or creation of competitive advantages, such as the ones shown in the SWOT analysis of Ford Motor Company.
-Also, achieving the corporate vision statement requires strategic initiatives for making the automotive brand attractive to target customers.
+To achieve this corporate vision of becoming the world’s most trusted company, it is essential to strengthen the enterprise through the enhancement or creation of competitive advantages, such as the ones shown in the SWOT analysis of Ford Motor Company.
+Also, satisfying the corporate vision statement requires strategic initiatives for making the automotive brand more attractive to target customers.
 Thus, a recommendation based on the vision statement is to develop Ford’s marketing mix or 4Ps in a way that strengthens customers’ trust in the company.
-Moreover, it is recommended that the company include more information about the strategic direction of the automotive business, to make the corporate vision statement more effective in guiding management and human resources toward the desired business goals.
+Moreover, it is recommended that the automaker include more information about the strategic direction of the automotive business, to make the corporate vision statement more effective in guiding management and human resources toward the desired business goals.

 References